Philadelphia Is Now One of the Nation’s Top 10 Regions for Venture Activity

 Exits have been on a consistent decline since 2015, when the region experienced a high of 28 exits.
 There were just 12 venture-backed exits in 2018.
 But even with the decline, the region is seeing some historic exits like Spark Therapeutics’ recent $4.8 billion acquisition by Roche.
 The deal could stand as the region’s largest exit in history.

 Local venture fundraising activity continued to drop

 The report also looked at the region’s fund count to assess the health of the local venture ecosystem.
 Since 2012, a total of 25 local venture funds “have closed on a combined $1.1 billion in capital commitments,” the report says.
-The number is sizeable but wouldn’t be enough to sustain the region’s current deal flow.
+The number is sizable but wouldn’t be enough to sustain the region’s current deal flow.
 “It would be exhausted in a year,” the report’s authors wrote.
 Greater local fundraising would help to sustain companies as they mature.